hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ##### Hydro-bombs (R)

 This is a very powerful bomb, capable of taking out a small army.
 When the bomb hits the surface, it implodes from the pressure.
-The force causes the shell to break apart, and the explosives inside expolade at full force.
-The shockwave of the bomb travels outward in a ripple, destroying anything in it's path.
+The force causes the shell to break apart, and the explosives inside explode at full force.
+The shock-wave of the bomb travels outward in a ripple, destroying anything in it's path.
 They are very expensive however, so use is limited.

 ###### Types of hydro-bomb

 - Quick-sucsession bomb- these are meant to be fired quickly, one after the other.
 The first is to weaken the target, the second to destroy it and the third to destroy all remaining parts.
-- Suprise bomb- this is a bomb that lets out one leathal shot, giving the enemy no chance to resist.
+- Suprise bomb- this is a bomb that lets out one lethal shot, giving the enemy no chance to resist.
 - Mini bomb- these are tiny bombs meant to take out a single target.
-These are not so good though, scince the power scales cubicaly.
+These are not so good though, since the power scales cubically.

 ##### Rockets (R)